Welcome visitors of “Start an Online Business Blog”…

 Be careful in making this selection, because this will be the address your readers use to find your blog, and it’s difficult to change once you are up and running.
 You want it to be something meaningful that speaks to the purpose of your blog.
 You also want to keep your personal brand in mind when selecting a domain.
 You can think of your personal brand as how your potential customers see you in the marketplace.
 For additional information on personal branding, see The 3 Irrefutable Laws of Building a Personal Brand, by Brian Fanale.
 For additional information on choosing a domain name, see Starting a Blog: The Definitive Guide to Set Your Blog up For Success, by James Finale.

 Once you have settled on a potential domain name, enter your first choice like the example above, and hit “Check.”
-If you are successful you will see the screen pictured below.
+If you are successful 1&1 will let you know your choice is available.
 If not, try again or select one of the suggested options.

 When you are happy with your domain name, hit “Continue” to complete the checkout process.Keep hitting “Continue” until you get to the final page to Create a New Account.
 You do not need to make any extra selections.
 If you have done it properly, your total due should be $11.88 (as of the date of this article.)